UPDATE: Police release more information on Chacko’s bowling alley shooting

 According to police, two groups of men were at Chacko’s Family Bowling Center on Wilkes-Barre Boulevard Wednesday evening when around 8:00 when a reported fight broke out.
 Armand Hobson, of Kingston and Dennis Rowell, of Edwardsville, allegedly went into Chacko’s where they met Shalik Aiken and a fight broke out.

-Police say Aikens went out to the parking lot where the fight continued.
+Police say Aiken went out to the parking lot where the fight continued.
 During the fight, one of the men pulled out a gun and fired multiple shots, according to police.

 Police have not yet said who, or how many people fired the shots.